CU-ESIIL/Innovation-Summit-2025/docs/learners/brian-yandell.md

 ---

 ## About Me

-- **Name:** Your full name
+- **Name:** Brian Yandell
-- **Affiliation:** Your institution or organization
+- **Affiliation:** University of Wisconsin-Madison
-- **Email:** your@email.edu
+- **Email:** byandell@wisc.edu

 ## Research Interests

-Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.
+I am now retired, and I continue to be involved in research.
+Visit [byandell.github.io](https://byandell.github.io) to learn more.

 ## Fun Fact
-Share one fun fact about yourself!
+I love kayaking, biking, and hiking.
+Lately, I have been working with a trainer to build core strength.

 ---